 The month also recognizes the historical challenges and ongoing social justice efforts Black communities continue to face.
 During February, Americans reflect and learn about the rich contributions of Black individuals, while also exploring ways to address current issues and promote workable solutions.

-PPAI Media asked three Black industry professionals to share their experiences and insights about how their cultural heritage has shaped their lives and careers and the ways they’re making waves in the print and promo industry.
+PPAI Media asked four Black industry professionals to share their experiences and insights about how their cultural heritage has shaped their lives and careers and the ways they’re making waves in the print and promo industry.

 PPAI Media: What does Black History Month mean to you personally, and how do you see its significance within the branded merchandise industry?